MyHub.ai on the ATmosphere

 Connection 3: Hub <-> AI services

-As set out under Business Model (next), one of the two revenue streams to explore is something I have come to call AI4communities.
-It means that individuals or - ideally - communities of people in the ATmosphere can collectively lease or own a range of AI services to help them be more productive and/or creative online.
+AI4communities means that individuals or - ideally - communities of people can collectively lease or own a range of AI services to help them be more productive and/or creative online.

 Many AI services will support individuals (cf Bluesky users subscribing to custom feeds and block lists) but other services could support entire communities, and can be configured and fine-tuned by the members to ensure they reflect their interests and preferences.
+After all, when you have a Hub on the ATmosphere you can choose to give your AI services access to a lot of content:

 • what you do on your social network(s)